Opening Hours

 Women's Health & Continence Physiotherapist

-Emily can treat and assist in antenatal and postnatal management, prolapse, poor bladder, and bowel control or incontinence, bladder and bowel pain, pelvic pain conditions such as painful intercourse, menstrual pain, endometriosis, interstitial cystitis and rehabilitation support for urogynaecological surgeries.
+Emily can treat and assist in antenatal and postnatal management, prolapse, reduced bladder and bowel control, bladder and bowel pain, pelvic pain conditions (e.g. painful intercourse, menstrual pain, endometriosis, interstitial cystitis); and rehabilitation support for gynaecological surgeries.

 Emily is available for Women’s Health Physiotherapy appointments at our Maroochydore, Sippy Downs, and Buderim locations.